Every now and then, I get asked the question, “What is LinkedIn Stewart, how can I use it build my business?”

 A good question and it’s understandable why this question comes up on a regular basis.
 There’s so much info out there on the topic and people get confused.

-If you’re an Executive Business Coach, Trainer or Consultant with a published book, or thinking about writing and publishing your book, then you’re about to learn some of the things you should be doing on LinkedIn.
+If you’re a Divorce Professional, Trainer or Consultant with a published book, or thinking about writing and publishing your book, then you’re about to learn some of the things you should be doing on LinkedIn.

 But first, let’s answer the question of…

 LinkedIn is a business to business social networking platform.
 It is the place to be if you want to invest your time in an intelligent marketing strategy that will reap a profitable return on your investment.
 So in other words, as business owners we are always looking for and talking about ways of maximizing our time to generate as much R.O.I as we can.